reginleiff/d3-dev-assessment/docs/design.md

 ![v1](../docs/assets/v1.png)

 **Advantages:**
 - **Intuitive Design** - Out of the many possible schema choices, this design is intuitive and easy to understand as it reflects how an equivalent physical record would document the information.
-This is a valuable principle to follow in projects that will be maintained by many developers.
+Class structure is clearly maintained and is the sole principle behind this design and will be a valuable one to abide by in projects that will be maintained by many developers.

 - **Easily Extendable** - As the student and teacher information are abstracted into their own tables, adding any additional attributes to the student or teacher class will not require the modification of an unrelated table.
 For example, if we need to specify the validity of the registration, we can easily and intuitively add an attribute the registration table to indicate that.
 The back-end logic will then only need to account for the inclusion of the new information.
 In a system that is undergoing a lot of changes in an iterative development cycle, this is worth considering.